rodekruis/helpful-information/README.md

 ## Data Model

-Based on the date fetched from the Google Sheets, an internal data-structure is build.
+Based on the data fetched from the Google Sheets, an internal data-structure is build.
 This is used to render the interface.

 The following are _illustrations_ only, to help get an overview, it might not be up-to-date with the actual code.